This topic defines the key terms that are used in Cost accounting.

 Management uses cost objects to quantify costs, but also to drive profitability analysis.

-Cost elements are used as a function to track and categorize where costs flow to.
-There are two types of cost elements: primary costs and secondary costs.
-Primary costs The primary cost elements represent the flow of costs from financial accounting to cost accounting.
-The cost element structure corresponds to the profit and loss account structure in the general ledger, where a cost element can correspond to a main account.
+Primary cost elements represent the cost flow from financial accounting to Cost accounting.
+The structure typically corresponds to the profit and loss account structure in the general ledger where a cost element can correspond to a main account.
 Not all main accounts must be represented as cost elements, depending on business requirements.
-Here are some examples of primary cost elements:

 Cost classification groups costs according to their shared characteristics.
 For example, costs can be grouped by elements, traceability, and behavior.